Step back in time in scenic southern England on an idyllic walk through the Cotswolds to the Roman city of Bath

 You will explore ancient commons in an Area of Outstanding Natural Beauty, pass Neolithic burial barrows, stately homes and historic battle sites.
 The stunning path along the Cotswold escarpment offers ever-changing views to the west towards the River Severn and the Malvern Hills.

+Anyone who is reasonably fit can walk the Cotswold Way, although many walkers are surprised at the frequency of steep climbs.
 The National Trail is very well way-marked so following the route is easy.
 But it is always a good idea to take a guidebook or map.

 The Cotswold Way can be walked in all seasons.
 However, if you want to enjoy clear views from the Cotswold escarpment, then crisp winter days, autumn and spring may be the best time to visit.
 Late spring and early summer are great times to see the grasslands in all their glory and the beech woodlands are at their best in spring and autumn.

 The Cotswold Way is managed and mantained by Cotswolds National Landscape and our amazing team of Cotswold Voluntary Wardens.